 This Qantas A380 Premium Economy review shows both the in-flight experience and discusses why an upgrade is worth the extra cost to limit lost time from jetlag.

 Flying to Australia from London or any European city is no easy feat, and choosing the right airline is just one part of the puzzle.
 It takes at least an entire day and wreaks havoc on your senses passing through multiple time zones and landing ‘ahead’ of time.
 Flying to Australia on Qantas Premium Economy made a huge difference in minimising jetlag on arrival and not losing time on the ground exploring.
-Flying home in Qantas Business Class meant not feeling hammered from a long Australia trip and getting back to normal from the huge time difference.
+Flying home in Qantas Business Class meant not feeling hammered from a long Australia trip and getting back to normal from the considerable time difference.

 When I took my first trip to Australia, I had only ever been in the air for no more than 13 hours.
 From London to Melbourne, it would require two lengthy flights of seven and thirteen hours with Qantas, via a short stopover in Dubai.